Ssemaganda-George/snakeGame/README.md

 **Snake Game in C**

-This is a simple console-based implementation of the classic Snake game in C. The game is played in the terminal where the player controls a snake that moves around the screen, trying to eat food represented by a fruit symbol(*).
+This is a console-based implementation of the classic Snake game in C. The game is played in the terminal where the player controls a snake that moves around the screen, trying to eat food represented by a fruit symbol(*).
 As the snake eats food, it grows longer, making the game more challenging.

 **How to Play**
 Controls: